css-materials/course-site/content/homework/reproducible-research/index.md

 **Due by 11:59 pm on Friday, November 11th.**

-The goal of this assignment is to practice and further consolidate what we have been learning so far, by applying these tools to a social science research context.
+The goal of this assignment is to practice and further consolidate what we have been learning so far, by applying these skills and tools to a social science research context.

 # Accessing the `hw06` repository

-* Go [at this link](ADD LINK) to accept and create your private `hw5` repository on GitHub.
+* Go [at this link](https://classroom.github.com/a/WmmLg5Bw) to accept and create your private `hw6` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
-It follows the naming convention `hw5-<USERNAME>`
+It follows the naming convention `hw6-<USERNAME>`
-* Once the your repository has been created, click on the link you see, which will take you to your repository.
+* Once your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R workbench) following the process below.

-Notice the repo you clone for this assignment is empty: **you will have to fill it with your data and code (in R Markdown document), and push your data and code to your github repo**.
+Notice the repo you clone for this assignment is empty: **you will have to fill it with your data and code, and push them to your github repo**.

 # Cloning your `hw06` repository